 Four (4) or more doses of DTaP or DT, or any combination.
 Three doses of Td or a combination of Td and Tdap is the minimum acceptable for children age seven (7) and up.

-One (1) dose of Tdap vaccine must be administered prior to entry.
+One (1) dose of Tdap vaccine must be administered on or after the 10th birthday prior to entry.

 Three (3) or more doses of IPV.
 The FINAL dose must be administered on or after the 4th birthday regardless of the number of previous doses.
 If a combination of OPV and IPV was received, four (4) doses of either vaccine are required.